apache/incubator-pegasus/rfcs/2021-02-22-disk-migrater.md

 # Disk-Migrater

 ## Overall
-Disk-Migrater is for migrating data among different disk volumns at one node,  which is different from [node-balancer](http://pegasus.apache.org/administration/rebalance) that is for migrating data among different nodes.
+Disk-Migrater is for migrating data among different local disks within one node.
+This feature is different from node-rebalance that is for migrating data among different nodes.

 ## Flow Process
 Disk-Migrater operates by sending `RPC_REPLICA_DISK_MIGRATE` rpc to target node and goes on to trigger the node to migrate the `replica` from one disk to another.
 The whole migration process as follow: